keithcurtis1/Scripts/Token Action Maker/readme.md

 **!ta name** will create alltoken ability buttons and identify them by name, rather than character_id.

 ## Pathfinder Second Edition by Roll20 Sheet
 All PF2 use requires adding the argument "pf2" to the argument list.
 Otherwise the script will try to create Token Actions for the 5e sheet.
 Until all sheets have a uniform sheet identifier attribute, this is necessary.
+In cases where there is an action cost, it will be indicated in the button name as `Action<#>`.
 You can create specific classes of abilities by using the following arguments separated by spaces:
 - **pf2** *Required on all PF2 commands*
 - **attacks** Creates a button for each attack.
 TAM will append a '-M' or '-R' after the name to distinguish melee from ranged.
 Each Attack will have a two buttons immediately following for Attack 2 and Attack 3.
 These will be abbreviated using the first two characters from each word in the Attack.
 Example `Silver Dagger` `SiDa-2` `SiDa-3` (PC/NPC)